Utility that helps with local TCP ports managment. It can find an unused TCP localhost port and remember the association.

 If you’re looking for a temporary port then socket.bind((host, 0)) is your best bet:

 >>> import socket >>> s = socket.socket() >>> s.bind(("", 0)) >>> s.getsockname() ('0.0.0.0', 54485)

 port-for is necessary when you need persistent free local port number.

 port-for is the exact opposite of s.bind((host, 0)) in the sense that it shouldn’t return ports that s.bind((host, 0)) may return (because such ports are likely to be temporary used by OS).

 There are several rules port-for is trying to follow to find and return a new unused port:

 - Port must be unused: port-for checks this by trying to connect to the port and to bind to it.

 - Port must be IANA unassigned and otherwise not well-known: this is acheived by maintaining unassigned ports list (parsed from IANA and Wikipedia).

 - Port shouldn’t be inside ephemeral port range.
-This is important because ports from ephemeral port range can be assigned temporary by OS (e.g. by machine’s IP stack) and this may prevent service restart in some circumstances. gimme_port doesn’t return ports from ephemeral port ranges configured at the current machine.
+This is important because ports from ephemeral port range can be assigned temporary by OS (e.g. by machine’s IP stack) and this may prevent service restart in some circumstances. port-for doesn’t return ports from ephemeral port ranges configured at the current machine.